This page will cover sitting in meditation hall during retreat.

 While listening to teachings

 The traditional sitting posture in Thailand for listening to teachings is the “mermaid pose”, with both legs bent to one side or another.
 It may look awkward, but actually you may find you get used to it fairly quickly and it can be quite comfortable.
-If you wish you can get into some other attentive but more relaxed position.
+If you wish you can get into some other attentive position, such as burmese or simple cross-legged.
 When you do, you want to mindfully shift position slowly and softly.
-You would not be in a slouching position, even if you need to lean against a wall or pillar.
+You would never be in a slouching position, even if you need to lean against a wall or pillar.
 And never of course lie down, or point your feet towards the teacher or the Buddha image.

 Separation of genders

 Following traditional Thai Theravada practice, men and women sit separately in the Meditation and Dining Halls.
 It is respectful for any non-binary or other-identified person to choose one and keep to it for the duration of the retreat.